compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 8. Click on the `CONDITIONS` tab and configure the page how you see fit.
    Don't worry too much about the `Time` slider yet, we will get to that later on.
    :::caution
    **Do not use the WeatherFX Time, Time Multiplier or Date.
-They do not work with AssettoServer and could even break things.**
+     They do not work with AssettoServer and could cause problems.**
    :::

    I will be using the following settings: